makrai/notes/rothe1907-pretrainded-seq-gen.md

 * Unsupervised and self-supervised pre-training methods have established a qualitatively new level of baseline performance for many benchmarks
-* argued that the pre-training objective used by BERT is not well suited for tasks that require decoding texts, e.g., conditional text generation in machine translation and summarization (Yang+ 2019)
+* argued that the pre-training objective used by BERT is not well suited for conditional text generation in machine translation and summarization (Yang+ 19)
 * remains unclear, how beneficial for sequence-to-sequence generation models
 * what is the best way to leverage publicly available pre-trained checkpoints for warm-starting sequence generation models?
   * e.g. BERT checkpoint to initialize the encoder and GPT-2 model as the decodr
-  * we rigorously experiment with a large number of different settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model.
+  * we rigorously experiment with a large number of settings to combine BERT, GPT and RoBERTa pre-trained checkpoints to initialize our Transformer-based model.
 We report results on
     * three canonical conditional text generation tasks of increasing complexity
     * sentence-level fusion (DiscoFuse, Geva+ 2019) and
     * splitting (WikiSplit, Botha+ 2018)),